togarashimayo/togarashimayo.github.io/content/about.md

 ## Within the con circuit

-My first experience working with panels was in 2016 while gofering for the big anime con in my city.
+My first experience working with panels was in 2016 while gofering at Anime Revolution (Anirevo).
 I checked in panelists in my assigned room, observed and evaluated their panels, and fixed technical issues.
 I joined the con's year-round team in Spring 2018 and became panel coordinator in Fall 2018.

 After the Summer 2019 con, it was time to leave the year-round team and make my next move: run my own panels!